 So, what does this mean?
 Allowing your store’s consumers to bundle products and purchase them as part of a Shopify subscription enables shoppers to purchase precisely what they want when they want it.

-However, the most evident benefit for your customers is the thrill of a bargain, as bundled products are often less expensive compared to buying these items separately, giving customers the impression that they are getting more bang for their buck.
+However, the most evident benefit for your customers is the thrill of a bargain, as bundled products are often less expensive compared to buying items separately, giving customers the impression that they are getting more BANG for their buck.

-Can we get a whoop whoop for this win-win situation that benefits both your Shopify store and its customers?
+Can we get a whoop whoop for this win-win situation that benefits both your subscription business and customers?